soobeenpark/FreshTracks/README.md

     - The number of upvotes is refreshed and playlist sorted accordingly.
     - On each [FRESH] post with an album/EP, the most popular song is updated if it has changed within the past hour.\*

 \* A small caveat as a result is that the "added date" on the Spotify playlist may not 100% accurately represent how fresh the track is.
 This is because if the most popular track on an album/EP changed, then the older popular track has to be removed and the newer popular track inserted from the playlist, which updates the date added.
 However, this does not change when the album/EP track gets removed from the playlist, since that date is calculated by the original reddit post's created date.
+However, these cases are **very rare**.

 # Running the script